 After weeks of persistent demands from ATU Local 113, the TTC agreed on March 18 to allow workers the choice of wearing protective masks on the job.
 This is an important measure ATU Local 113 secured to help members protect their health at work.
-Before the TTC agreed to this sensible measure, ATU Local 113 secured 100,000 disposable masks in April.
+Tired of the TTC’s inaction on providing PPE to members, ATU Local 113 secured 100,000 disposable masks in April.
 And following pressure from ATU Local 113, the TTC said it will provide PPE to members who choose to wear it.
 ATU Local 113 continues to monitor to ensure the TTC is living up to its commitment to provide PPE to members.

 Fare collectors and customer service agents can remain in collector booths for as long as they wish for any health and safety concerns.
 You also have the choice to wear a protective mask on the job.
 If you feel unwell, stay home.

 The TTC has agreed to ATU Local 113’s firm demands for greater health protections and is now asking riders to board and exit buses from the rear doors only, except when accommodating accessibility issues.
 This policy will provide greater social distancing while minimizing potential contact between operators and riders.
 Thanks to our maintenance teams’ expertise, vinyl barriers have been installed on all buses to enforce physical distancing between the operator and passengers.

 On April 2, ATU Local 113 advised TTC bus operators to enforce physical distancing measures themselves by limiting the number of passengers to 10 riders on a regular bus and 15 riders on an articulated bus.